-Three surgeons - Dr. William A. Neill, Dr. James Magoun, and Dr. Kinsey Renshaw - came together in 1926 to form the nucleus of what was to become the Toledo Clinic.
+Three surgeons - Dr. William A. Neill, Dr. James Magoun, and Dr. Kinsey Renshaw - came together in 1926 to form the nucleus of what was to become The Toledo Clinic.

 Encouraged by a fellow medical officer aboard the World War I Hospital Ship USS Mercy, Dr. Neill took up practice in Toledo in 1920.
 Soon Dr. Neill was joined by Drs.
-Magoun and Renshaw whose partnership practice was located in adjacent offices to his.
+Magoun and Renshaw, whose partnership practice was located in adjacent offices to his.

-Within a few years, Dr. Harland F. Howe, an internist; and Dr. Arthur Patrick Rideout James, a dermatologist; joined the three men.
-The desire to compete with a local hospital offering a complete physical examination for $25.00, served as the energizing force for the five men to form a medical organization to provide a similar competitive service.
+Within a few years, Dr. Harland F. Howe, an internist, and Dr. Arthur Patrick Rideout James, a dermatologist, joined the three men.
+The desire to compete with a local hospital offering a complete physical examination for $25.00 served as the energizing force for the five men to form a medical organization to provide a similar competitive service.

-Soon every available corner of the once elegant home was being used.
+Soon every available corner of the once-elegant home was being used.
 The former kitchen of the house became the clinical laboratory.
 The garage became the "annex".
 On its first floor were located the surgical department (including an operating room) and the diagnostic radiology department, under the direction of the newly affiliated Dr. Willis Peck.
 As the Clinic continued to grow, a new three-story wing was added in 1950, and in 1955, the carriage house on the property was remodeled to make room for additional doctors' offices.
 Two years later, the adjoining residence was purchased and served as the administrative offices.
 At the same time, the Clinic installed its first Cobalt unit.

-By 1969, the medical staff had grown to twenty-eight doctors, and the group again began to feel the need to expand.
-After much deliberation, the group decided that their best course of action was to relocate to a new clinic facility, one that would be accessible to hospitals, convenient for patients, and would provide room for possible further expansion.
+By 1969, the medical staff had grown to 28 doctors, and the group again began to feel the need to expand.
+After much deliberation, the group decided that their best course of action was to relocate to a new clinic facility, one that would be accessible to hospitals, convenient for patients, and provide room for possible further expansion.

 In July of 1969, ground was broken for the new building located on Secor Road.
 Slightly more than a year later on November 2, 1970, the new Toledo Clinic opened its doors to patients.
 The previous property occupied by the Clinic for 41 years has been donated to the Lucas County Board of Mental Retardation and has been renamed the William A. Neill Center for Developmental Disabilities.

 The Toledo Clinic has also made a commitment to patient health and care by adding an Electronic Health Records system.
 Today, the EHR system allows any physician within the organization to access a patient’s medical record from The Toledo Clinic, labs in most of the major local hospitals and imaging studies at most provider locations.
-The system also allows providers to deliver same day test results, in some occasions.
+The system also allows providers to deliver same-day test results, in some occasions.

 Should you require additional information about The Toledo Clinic, please contact us at 419-473-3561 or 800-444-3561.